envytools/envytools/hwdocs/gpu.rst

 This family was the first to feature PCIE cards, and many fundamental areas got significant changes, which later paved the way for NV50.
-It is also the family where chipset ids started to diverge from nvidia code names.
-The
+It is also the family where GPU ids started to diverge from nvidia code names.
+The changes:
-changes:

 - NV40: